Eat Like a Bear! Jump Start: The Three-Day Challenge Unpacked (Print Book, U.S. orders only, $29 + shipping)

 This is an important point of distinction from other books and programs, and so I will dig deeper here.

-The Jump Start Book and Course Come Out of Their Own Research Venue, a.k.a. the Eat Like a Bear!
+The Jump Start Book Comes Out of its Own Research Venue, a.k.a. the Eat Like a Bear!
 Community

 Back when I started the community in 2018, I did not actually intend to lead it myself (in details that you will surely read here in other places).
 I was severely jaded by the entire weight loss industry (and still am), but I was also jaded by much of the “food” community.
 I saw the weight loss industry as completely useless, and I saw many branches of the “real food” community as cultish fanatics trying to get everyone to eat as they do.
 What I certainly did not want was to start my own version of a cultish food community.